 Fernando González is an arts writer, critic, and musician.
 He contributes regularly to the John S. and James L. Knight Foundation blog and the digital arts magazine Artburst Miami and edits the blog Jazz With An Accent.
-He also has been the Associate Editor for Print & Special Projects for The Latin Academy of Recording Arts & Sciences since 2011.
+He is also the Associate Editor for Print & Special Projects for The Latin Academy of Recording Arts & Sciences.
+(2011 – ).

 González has won an Emmy as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston) and was nominated to a GRAMMY for his liner notes.

-His affiliations include stints as staff writer for The Miami Herald and The Boston Globe, correspondent for The Washington Post; Managing Editor of the music magazine JAZZIZ; columnist for Downbeat magazine and contributor to JazzTimes.
-He has written program notes for Carnegie Hall, Jazz@ Lincoln Center and the Edinburgh Festival, has contributed essays to National Public Radio’s Morning Edition, was the managing editor of El Sitio.com, a pioneering bilingual site (1999) and a columnist, writing in Spanish, for Eritmo.com, a Latin music website (2000-2002).
+His affiliations include stints as a staff writer for The Miami Herald and The Boston Globe, a correspondent for The Washington Post; Managing Editor of the music magazine JAZZIZ; columnist for Downbeat magazine and contributor to JazzTimes.
+He has written program notes for Carnegie Hall, Jazz@ Lincoln Center, New York City Center and the Edinburgh Festival, has contributed essays to National Public Radio’s Morning Edition, was the managing editor of El Sitio.com, a pioneering bilingual site (1999) and a columnist, writing in Spanish, for Eritmo.com, a Latin music website (2000-2002).